Curriculum

 The idea

-To be successful in marathon running, it is important to focus on increasing your general fitness and durability first.
-Rather than trying to increase your marathon pace, and the goal of your marathon training plan should be to sustain marathon pace for a longer periods of time.
-This will allow you to maintain a faster pace on race day and focus on what is most important: sustaining that pace throughout the marathon.
+To achieve success in marathon running, prioritize enhancing overall fitness and durability initially.
+Instead of solely aiming to boost your marathon pace, the primary objective of your marathon training plan should be to extend the duration you can sustain that pace.
+This approach enables you to maintain a swifter pace on race day, emphasizing the crucial aspect of sustaining that pace throughout the entire marathon.

 Base & Durability phase